giros-dit/ngsi-ld-client-tester/README.md

     (iot-sensors-tester-py3.9) $ python append-iot-device-property-desc.py
     ```

-10. For create subscriptions (i.e., `create_subscription` operation), there is a simple tester microservice called [`notifier-consumer`](docker/notifier-consumer/) that creates a subscription to NGSI-LD Entities of type `IotDevice` and particularly to the Attributes `name` and `hasSensor` and hope to receive notifications at a particular HTTP endpoint `http://notifier-consumer:8082/notify`.
+10. For create subscriptions (i.e., `create_subscription` operation), there is a simple tester microservice called [`notifier-consumer`](docker/notifier-consumer/) that creates a subscription based on changes to NGSI-LD Entities of type `IotDevice` and particularly to the Attributes `name` and `hasSensor` and hope to receive notifications at a particular HTTP endpoint `http://notifier-consumer:8082/notify`.
 The details of the main code for the `notifier-consumer` microservice is [here](docker/notifier-consumer/notifier_consumer/main.py).
 Once and NGSI-LD Entity of type `IotDevice` will be created or modified, the `notifier-consumer` will receive a notification.
 To check the notifications received, display the associated docker container logs with the `notifier-consumer` microservice as follows:
     ```bash
     $ docker logs -f notifier-consumer
     ```